NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 |1       |88   |9     |HashAggregate                                       |22222        |number of output rows               |600000000    |sum       |
 ```

-Since the 2 tools are basically analyzing Spark event logs, it can not provide very accurate gap analysis information.
+Since the two tools are only analyzing Spark event logs, it can not provide very accurate gap analysis information.
-But it is very convenient because you do not need a CPU or GPU Spark cluster to run them.
+However it is very convenient because you do not need a CPU or GPU Spark cluster to run them.

 ## 2. Function `explainPotentialGPUPlan`